mf2vec-dev/mf2ff/docs/user-guide.md

 Back to [README](../README.md)

-You can use mf2ff in two ways:
+You can use `mf2ff` in two ways:
 - on the command line using `python -m mf2ff ...` or
 - as an importable Python module using `from mf2ff import Mf2ff`.

 This tutorial should provide an introduction to both ways.
-Afterward, useful options are explained which can be used in both.
+Afterwards, useful options are explained which can be used in both.
 The last section describes extensions to the METAFONT language that are supported by `mf2ff`.

 - [User Guide](#user-guide)
   - [Run `mf2ff` on the command line](#run-mf2ff-on-the-command-line)